wvchallenges/se-challenge-expenses/README.markdown

 2) Keeping track of an uploaded file using a now() timestamp to make the file unique every time.
 This way we don't add new values in the results page if we have the same file name.

 3) Using a helper method 'custom_redirect' to add additional parameters to my HttpRedirect.
 That GET parameter was used to filter the results.
-The input to the DB is sanitized using of course through the cursor.execute() method
+The input to the DB is sanitized of course using the cursor.execute() method.

-4) Using bootstrap for quick styling and a JQuery plugin called "file input" to ensure upload of valid .csv files only.
+4) Using bootstrap for quick styling and a JQuery plugin called "file input" to ensure the upload of valid .csv files only.